 3. Cellulose Insulation

-Cellulose insulation is a newer option and quickly gaining steam as one of the more popular options.
+Cellulose insulation is a newer option quickly gaining popularity.
 Made primarily of recycled newspaper and treated with fire retardant, cellulose is also known as loose-fill or blown-in insulation.
-A blowing machine is needed to install cellulose insulation properly as it aerates the cellulose.
+A blowing machine is needed to properly install cellulose insulation as it aerates it.

-Due to the insulation structure, it can only be used in finished garage walls or attics.
-The cellulose can still be installed if drywall is already in place by cutting holes between studs and blowing it in.
+Due to its insulation structure, cellulose can only be used in finished garage walls or attics.
+However, if drywall is already in place, the cellulose can still be installed by cutting holes between studs and blowing it in.
 The holes can be patched once finished.
-Cellulose has one of the lowest R-values because of the loose design of the material.
+Cellulose has one of the lowest R-values because of its loose design.

 2. Rigid Foam Insulation